-The superstars gathered at Sarm West Studios in London on November 25, 1984.
-They started the recording process by singing the “Feed the world, let them know it’s Christmas time” refrain first as a group.
+36 artists HL gathered at Sarm West Studios in London on November 25, 1984.
+Geldof implored attendees “to leave your egos outside the studio” HL and, in a wonderful display of unity, “everyone got on with everyone else.”
+HL They started the recording process by singing the “Feed the world, let them know it’s Christmas time” refrain first as a group.
 Then individual singers sang the song the entire way through so that Ure, who also produced the song, could splice the best parts together for the final version.
 WK The whole song was recorded within a 24-hour period.
 WK